Internet safety

 Using devices in your setting

 If you decide to use electronic devices in your setting, they should be used as a tool to support children’s learning and development.
 Sedentary screen time should be avoided.
+You should always closely supervise children when using electronic devices.

 These websites and apps have educational content appropriate for early years children: